leonhard-s/auraxium/docs/usage/basic/census.rst

 .. module:: auraxium.census

 The :mod:`auraxium.census` module provides a low-level Python wrapper around the PlanetSide 2 REST API.
-It is used internally by Auraxium to generate any URLs needed for traversal of the object model, but may also be used by advanced users to customise queries and increase performance of their apps.
+It is used internally by Auraxium to generate any URLs needed for traversal of the object model, but may also be used by advanced users to customize queries and increase performance of their apps.

 The following pages cover the URL generator interface and usage, but the underlying REST endpoint's structure, functionality and limitations are outside the scope of this document.
 If you are unfamiliar with the Daybreak Game Company's Census API or would like a refresh, please refer to the `Census API Primer`_ in the repository Wiki.